danReynolds/Psych306/chapter3.md

 ## 20/20

 Visual angles and cycles aren't used by doctors, the 20/20 method of determining visual acuity was invented in 1862 by a Dutch eye doctor, Herman Snellen.
-Snellen constructed a set of block leetters for which the entire height of the letter was 5x the height of each stroke, so an 'E' has a height of 5, and each protruding horizontal line is 1.
+Snellen constructed a set of block letters for which the entire height of the letter was 5x the height of each stroke, so an 'E' has a height of 5, and each protruding horizontal line is 1.

 He then defined **visual acuity** as: